jkbgbr/simplesi/README.md

 ```

+When calling `si.environment()` the following arguments are available:

+- `env_name`: the name of the environment to load.
+An 'env_name.json' file must exist in the default environmants directory or the one provided in `env_path`.
+- `env_path`: a pathlib.Path object defining the path to the environment file.
+If not provided, the default path is used.
+- `env_dict`: a dictionary defining the environment if for some reason it makes more sense to provide it directly rather than in a file.
+- `replace`: see Loading multiple environments
+- `top_level`: if True, the environment is loaded to `__builtins__` and units are available instead of e.g. `si.m` as `m`.
+If False, the environment is loaded to the `simplesi` namespace and are available via e.g. `si.m`.
+- `preferred_units`: the dictionary defining the preferred units for printing.
+- `settings`: the dictionary defining the environment settings.
+The default settings are used if not provided.

 ### Loading multiple environments

-If you can't avoid using US customary units and SI units in the same project, you can load multiple environments.
+If you can't avoid using e.g. US customary units and SI units in the same project, you can load multiple environments.
 Which allows for fun definitions like

 ```python
 m = 1 * si.mile